simonprickett/visual-bloom-filter-for-pi/README.md

 }
 ```

 Response will always be `true`.
 Return code is 200.
+All LEDs will flash blue to indicate the Bloom filter has been reset, then all of the LEDs will turn off until you add new elements to the new filter instance.

 ## Other Notes